pedrom34/TutoAsus/Readme.md

 export OVH_AS="Ovh Application Secret"
 ```

-Then, generate the certificate, here, we can see that I request a wildcard certificate \*.domain.tld* as well as for the root domain (domain.tld).
+Then, generate the certificate.
+Here, we can see that I request a wildcard certificate \*.domain.tld* as well as for the root domain (domain.tld).
 ```shell
 ./acme.sh --home "/jffs/scripts/acme.sh" --issue -d *.domain.tld -d domain.tld --dns dns_ovh
 ```